ucum-org/ucum/docs/charter.md

 contributors based on their contribution to the mission of the Organization.
 The following roles are recognized:

-1.  '''The Public:''' observers, users, or anyone with interest in UCUM.
+1. "The Public:" observers, users, or anyone with interest in UCUM.
 2.  '''Registered User of the Web Site:''' the UCUM work is centered around its web site unitsofmeasure.org.
 The published material is open for the public to view and download, etc. But in order to